valoeaera/School/HTB/HTB-Blackfield.md

 ## High-Level Summary

-Blackfield is a box that showcases Windows Active Directory enumeration and exploitation.
-The box starts with AS-REP-roasting to find the `support` user and then crack its password.
-Bloodhound is then used to discover that another account, `audit2020`, can have its password reset remotely. `audit2020` has access to process memory dumps, including `lsass.exe`.
+Blackfield is a fun box that showcases Windows Active Directory enumeration and exploitation.
+The box starts with AS-REP roasting to find the `support` user and then crack its password.
+Bloodhound is then used to discover that another account, `audit2020`, can have its password reset remotely. `audit2020` has access to memory dumps, including `lsass`.
 That yields a hash for another account, `svc_backup`, which can login through WinRM.
 The `svc_backup` account can create backups and this privilege can be used to copy the `ntds.dit` file, which contains all domain account password hashes, including the Administrator account.
 This can be used to log in through WinRM once again and own the box.

 ## Service Enumeration